mockaroo/mockaroo-enterprise/README.md

 Mockaroo also requires redis, which can be installed via the redis docker image.

+## Docker Image

+The Mockaroo docker image is distributed via Amazon's Elastic Container Eegistry (ECR).
+The URI for the image is:

+622045361486.dkr.ecr.us-west-2.amazonaws.com/mockaroo-enterprise

 ## Setup

 Mockaroo provides three types of services: